 A general bond is usually refunded at the end of the tenancy if there is no money owed.
-Find out when a tenant can get a general bond refund, how much can be refunded and when to apply for one.
+Find out when a tenant can get a general bond refund, how much can be refunded and how to get the bond refunded.

 When tenants can get a general bond refund

-At the end of the tenancy, landlords and tenants can do a property check.
+At the end of the tenancy, landlords and tenants should carry out a property inspection.

-The tenant will get a full refund of their general bond if the property:
+The tenant will receive a full refund of their general bond if the property:

-- is in a reasonable condition and meets other requirements in the tenancy agreement
+- is in a reasonable condition and meets the requirements of the tenancy agreement

 - has no damage, other than fair wear and tear

-For more information on the types of damage and who is responsible for it, check the section ‘Damage and repairs’.
+For more information on the types of damage and who is responsible for it, check the page ‘Damage and repairs’.

 Pet-related damage